O is for Open Source

 As the Internet shows so clearly, there is great social, technical, and financial benefit that comes from massive interoperability.

-This level of interoperability is of tremendous benefit to the end user as it enables them to choose software based on their needs rather than any requirement to jump through hoops.
+This is of tremendous benefit to the end user.
+They can choose software based on their needs rather than any requirement to jump through hoops.
 It reduces hassle for everyone involved and opens up worlds of possibility.

-In a nutshell, open source provides the end user with choice and freedom.
+In a nutshell, OSS provides the end user with choice and freedom.
 It’s hard to see why any company worth dealing with would want to present their customers with anything less.